A better way to do visual regression testingDecember 21, 2016

 So what does this all bring us to?

-In a nutshell, PhantomCSS and WebdriverCSS reflect the problems inherent in any code-based solution for visual regression testing.
+PhantomCSS and WebdriverCSS reflect the problems inherent in any code-based solution for visual regression testing.
 Whenever you work with a low-level tool, you end up teaching your computer to browse your website for you — instead of reproducing actual user actions.
 So won’t it be better if your testing solution enables you to do the latter?

 Now, reproducing actual user actions is what record/playbacks tools do — but they’ve never managed to do it right because they fail to deliver anything but basic screen-capturing functionality.